Steakhouses in Argentina are referred to as parillas.

 The dining room was gigantic — far larger than either of the other two parillas, and not as nicely decorated either.
 It felt more like a cafeteria than a restaurant.

-If you choose the wine, like we all did, you get your own 750 ML bottle!
+If you choose the wine, as we all did, you get your own 750 ML bottle!

 A few of us got dessert, but that might've cost extra.